bpamos/tf-aws-redis-enterprise-cluster/README.md

     cp terraform.tfvars.example terraform.tfvars
     ```
 3. Update `terraform.tfvars` variable inputs with your own inputs
-    - Some require user input, some will will use a default value if none is given
+    - Some require user input, some will use a default value if none is given
 4. Now you are ready to go!
     * Open a terminal in VS Code:
     ```bash